 7. I wonder what a Ready Player 2 would be like.
 RP1 was all 80s references, focusing on the early 80s, in fact.
 This was a time of arcade cabinets, classic D&D, and text-based computer gaming.
 I think I’m only a couple of years younger than Ernest Cline, so it was right up my alley and I had spent hundreds of hours playing the games in the book.

 But I wondered if younger readers enjoyed the book as well.
 What about folks who came of age in the 90s?
 If there was a RP2 set in the 90s, what pop culture games, books, and music would be included?

-Maybe that’s a question for the comments.
+Maybe that’s a question for you to weigh-in on Facebook.
 What, dear readers, is the iconic gaming memories of the 90s?
 Let me know below.